 Just like the packaging, the projection of MP-CL1A is also impressive.
 Though it is not full HD, the 1920 x 720 resolution is not bad too.
 Watching an HD video is pleasant.
 Ideally, some people might be disappointed with its menu setting which only has 3 options of brightness, color, and saturation.
 On start up the video looked a little poppy to me but a with some tinkering, it became better.

 Though with 40 lumens and 30% white area, this is a low powered projector.
-It works absolutely perfectly when its dark but as the light starts increasing in the environment, the picture becomes almost impossible to watch.
+It works absolutely perfectly when it is dark but as the light starts increasing in the environment, the picture becomes almost impossible to watch.

-As I said before, the right-side of the projector is stuffed with of ports and jacks.
-The HDMI input supports the 1.4 standard and not UltraHD.
+As I said before, the right side of the projector is stuffed with ports and jacks.
+The HDMI input supports the 1.4 standards and not UltraHD.
 Though it works with real HD Blu-ray and MHL standard.
 But using it is a real pain.
 The new and older versions won’t work together so you will need a special cable.
 Also, most phones have dropped MHL support now, so it is kind of redundant.